 We are all looking forward to another wonderful summer!
 At camp, kids grow more confident, comfortable expressing themselves and stronger in their ability to make friends.
-The staff are passionate about their jobs and appreciate the value in all campers, showing them the joy of the outdoors and how to make life fun.
+The staff are passionate about their jobs and appreciate the value in all campers, showing them the joy of the outdoors, and how to make life fun.
 I truly believe they are the best role models a kid can have.
 Every camper should feel a sense of belonging at camp, where they can be proud of who they are.

 Our camp sits on 170 acres of forest along the shores of pristine Long Lake in New Auburn, Wisconsin.
 Our shore faces west giving us a beautiful sunset over the lake nearly every evening.